-Wendy Olsen joined the University in 2002.
-She worked till 2014 both for the Institute for Development Policy and Management (IDPM) and in the Discipline of Social Statistics (50% FTE each).
-She is now 100% employed in the Social Statistics area.
-She has previously taught sociology, development economics, and research methodology.
+Wendy Olsen works as Professor of Socio-Economics and head of the Department of Social Statistics.
+This department is part of Social Sciences.
+She worked till 2014 both for the Institute for Development Policy and Management (IDPM) and in Social Statistics (half each).
+She has also taught sociology, development economics, and research methodology.
 She teaches statistics and PhD research methodology as well as computerised qualitative data analysis, the comparative method, the case-study method, and topics in political economy (e.g. child labour in India).
 She has release from some of her teaching duties due to research projects.
 She is fostering the use of mixed-methods research among statistical and other researchers.

 Wendy Olsen gained British and European citizenship in 2016.